robinmordasiewicz/f5-cnf-lab/module2/task1.rst

 .. index:: Kubernetes uses namespaces as a mechanism to separate objects within a cluster.
 Create a namespace and make it the default context.

+.. admonition:: Kubernetes uses namespaces as a mechanism to separate objects within a cluster.
+Create a namespace and make it the default context.

 .. index:: reST directives; seealso